ayushsharma31415/mission-rakshak/client-master/README.md

 # Mission_Rakshak

-A blood donation request app made for the NGO Diksha Foundaton.
+A blood donation request app made for the NGO Deepsikha Foundaton.